-On a cantilever sliding gate, the counterweight section is the part of the gate panel that sits past the runout-side post (the post the cantilever rail rides over).
-It exists to balance the gate's weight: when the gate is closed, the counterweight tail and the gate panel both sit on opposite sides of the roller fulcrum.
+On a cantilever sliding gate, the counterweight section is the part of the gate that sits past the post the rail rolls over.
+It is there to balance the gate.
+When the gate is shut, the tail and the main gate sit on opposite sides of the rollers, like a see-saw, so the gate stays steady.

 Rule of thumb: the counterweight section should be 30 to 40% of the opening width.
 A 4 m clear opening gets a gate that's 4 m of panel plus another 1.4 to 1.6 m of counterweight tail, so the gate panel is closer to 5.5 m total.